Job Series Number: 0007

 - Ability to be persuasive in selling and influencing ideas

 - Ability to lead, supervise, and instruct others

 - Sympathetic attitude towards the welfare of others

-- Ability to reason soundly and to think out practical solutions to problems
+- Ability to reason and think out practical solutions to problems

-- Ability to make decisions and act quickly, particularly under stress
+- Ability to make decisions and act quickly—even under stress

-- Poise and self-confidence, and ability to remain calm during emergency situations
+- Poise and self-confidence, and ability to remain calm during emergencies

 - Social case work in a welfare agency or counseling in other types of organizations